A Coffee Tour of Ubud, Bali – 5 Cafe’s In Ubud Worth Experiencing

 Most tourists drop into Ubud to explore the Monkey Forest, behold the beautiful natural surroundings, or to appreciate a few local handmade goods from the local artesian markets, but for me, Ubud ticked three boxes extremely well:

-- The food – there is an abundance of well-priced organic, locally sourced vegetarian and vegan restaurants and cafes - just salivate over this list!
+- The food – there is an abundance of well-priced organic, locally sourced vegetarian and vegan restaurants and cafes

 - The coffee – If you enjoy spending your days drinking superb coffee and lounging in cafes, you’ve come to the right place